 I work with experienced writers, published or unpublished, who hold the dream of a completed essay or book.
-Contact me for a free 30-minute conversation to see if I am a good match for your creative project.
+Contact me for a free 30-minute conversation to see if I am a good match for your project.

 Find the Heart of Your Story

 I specialize in creative nonfiction projects, especially memoirs, though I consider other projects as well.
 Together we can work on spicing up your nonfiction prose with tools and techniques borrowed from fiction.
 I can offer many suggestions for writers of all genres to edit and polish their work so their writing glows.

 But what I especially enjoy is helping authors find the heart of their story.
 I might ask questions to help you sharpen your message, or I can advise you on your story plot.
 When an author writes the true heart of their story, their book will zing with life.
 But how do you find the heart of your story or your book?

 Such a simple question: What is your book about?
 At the obvious level, the answer is your theme or topic, such as coming-of-age or race relations or intimate relationships.
 But what the book is really about may only unfold over time.

 Many authors start to write about their topic from one angle and at the end of their draft discover that the book wants to be about something else.
 I thought I’d finished my memoir draft after I’d written all the stories of connecting with nature.
 Then an editor I hired brought me up short.
 She said, “The most interesting part of this book hasn’t been written yet.”
 She nudged me toward writing reflective sections, which added depth to the book.